 Regular Archive Tours are conducted and provide a fascinating look into the history of the Children’s Memorial Institute.
 For more information on Archive Tours, please email: firstname.lastname@example.org

-The CMI Archives includes the Birth Records of the Queen Victoria Nursing Home.
-We are inundated with requests for copies of the records and we are happy to assist if the records are amongst the documents that we have.
-It is important to note that the records are not digitised and it is required that a member of the Archive Team searches for the records.
-If you would like for us to search for your records, please send us an email – firstname.lastname@example.org and we can advise you on the cost to search and the cost to copy, notarise and provide you with your birth records.
+The CMI Archives include the Birth Records of the Queen Victoria Nursing Home.
+We are inundated with requests for copies of the records and we are happy to assist if the records are among the registers we have.
+It is important to note that the records are not yet digitised and a search fee is requested.
+If you would like for us to search for your record, please send us an email – email@example.com

 The Children’s Memorial Institute has a legacy that stretches almost 100 years, as one of the first facilities on the continent established specifically for children’s health and wellbeing.
 Originally a children’s hospital, the prime purpose of the site has developed and changed over the decades, but the general themes and objectives have remained consistent, a testament to the innovative, effective and compassionate work done here.